Bex-Lightowlers/Summative-1/README.md

   ```
 - It generates random numbers using `ramdom.randit(1, 10)` for a & x which equates to b.
 - Prompts the user to input their answer using `input()`
-- Advises users if they are correct or incorrect
 - Generates 5 questions using `i in range(5)`
+- Provides immediate feedback if correct or incorrect
+- At the end, displaced overall score.

 To clone the repository
 ```